altgans/altgans.github.io/src/posts/neovim-setup.md

 ## Neovim Navigate TODOs in file

-TODO I want to see and move amongst my todos.
+TODO: I want to see and move amongst my todos.
 I also want to expand this for other markers, such as NOTE,
 MAYBE,